 Grade Percentage

 Α 100 - 90%

 В 89 - 80%

 С 79 - 70%

 D 69 - 60%

 F 59 - 0%

-1 Incomplete
+I Incomplete

 W/D Withdraw

 An "Incomplete" grade is used for emergencies only and when only a minor portion of the assignments and/or skills have not been completed.
-A one week "incomplete" is the extent and must be approved with the instructor and the Chief Academic Officer.
+A one week "incomplete" is the extent and must be approved with the instructor and Administration.
 See course syllabus for specifics on externship incomplete policy.
 An "Incomplete" grade may also be used for those students in good standing on externship for a period of one term.